Device recognition technology based on "radio genome" developed by RTU MIREA scientists

-The new method allows identifying one of a thousand identical smart devices with high accuracy
+New method allows highly accurate identification of one out of a thousand identical smart devices

-Every electronic device, whether it's a smartphone, laptop, or microcontroller, creates characteristic fluctuations in the electromagnetic field, depending on its circuitry architecture.
+Every electronic device, whether it's a smartphone, laptop, or microcontroller, creates characteristic fluctuations in the electromagnetic field, depending on its circuit design architecture.
 Researchers used methods of statistical radiophysics, frequency-time analysis, and neural network algorithms to transform these signals into unique "radio portraits."

 Indeed, the electromagnetic field induced by digital gadgets, such as a smartphone, laptop, or Embedded device, can be represented by a set of reference identifiers – radio genomes, i.e., a superposition of physically unclonable functions in the form of a system of spectral-temporal radio portraits.
-The radio genome, by analogy with the biometrics of a fingerprint pattern or the rye shell of the human eye, is exactly the same unique, but "radio wave fingerprint" – a secondary radio signal of low power emitted by the circuitry architecture of an electronic gadget, with which it is possible to remotely recognize one of a thousand identical smart devices at a given distance, using software and hardware solutions based on a convolutional neural vision network.
+The radio genome, by analogy with the biometrics of a fingerprint pattern or the iris of a human eye, is exactly the same unique, but "radio wave fingerprint" – a secondary radio signal of low power, emitted by the circuit design architecture of an electronic gadget, with which it is possible to remotely recognize one of a thousand identical smart devices at a given distance, using software and hardware solutions based on a convolutional neural vision network.

 Mikhail Sergeevich Kostin, Doctor of Technical Sciences, Associate Professor, Head of the Department of Radio Wave Processes and Technologies of the Institute of Radio Electronics and Informatics of RTU MIREA